spotinst/help/src/docs/ocean-cd/tutorials/view-rollouts/troubleshoot.md

 ## What’s Next?

-Learn more about the information provided in the Detailed Rollout(ocean-cd/tutorials/view-workloads/details) page.
+Learn more about the information provided in the [Detailed Rollout](ocean-cd/tutorials/view-workloads/details) page.